Transport-for-the-North/cookiecutter-caf/README.md

 - GitHub actions which run on all pull requests and pushes to master
   - These run the above tox and black checks and will warn you where code deviates from the standards
 - Automatic code versioning via Git Tags
-- Lays out the package in a consistent format to fit the `CAF` structure.
+- Lays out the package in a consistent format to fit the Python package structure.

 ### docs